Matthieu Epolo: International career

 Born in Belgium, Epolo is of DR Congolese descent.
 He was called up to the Belgium under-17 team for the 2022 UEFA European Under-17 Championship in Israel.
 He played all three games in a group-stage elimination.

 On 1 November 2025, Epolo received his maiden call-up to the DR Congo national team for the 2026 FIFA World Cup qualifying play-offs.
 On 12 November, his request to switch international allegiance to the DR Congo was approved by FIFA.
+He debuted with the DR Congo in a 2–0 friendly win over Zambia on 16 December 2025.

+On May 19, 2026, he was included in the 26-man squad selected by head coach Sébastien Desabre to represent the DR Congo at the 2026 FIFA World Cup.